gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

    models/resnet50-v15-fp32/1/saved_model.pb

-Next step, we will pull the Docker image of TensorFlow Serving.
+Next, we will pull the Docker image of TensorFlow Serving.

 For example::